...

 Role-of-Artificial Intelligence-(AI)-in Personalised-Rehabilitation-rehabmodalities

 • AI is transforming rehabilitation with personalised treatment plans, virtual/augmented reality, and telerehabilitation.
 AI will use patient data to tailor rehabilitation regimens and continuously adapt therapies based on real-time progress monitoring.
-It will analyse a patient’s medical history, physical condition, and progress information to create personalized rehabilitation plans customized to their unique needs and abilities.
+It will analyse a patient’s medical history, physical condition, and progress information to create personalised rehabilitation plans customised to their unique needs and abilities.

 • New immersive AI technologies like virtual reality (VR) and augmented reality (AR) are used to create engaging and interactive rehabilitation environments.